aws-samples/serverless-patterns/cloudfront-agentcore-runtime-cdk/README.md

 # CloudFront to Amazon Bedrock AgentCore Runtime

-This pattern demonstrates how to proxy requests to Amazon Bedrock AgentCore Runtime through CloudFront with OAuth 2.0 authentication, supporting all three [AgentCore Runtime service contracts](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-service-contract.html): A2A, HTTP, and MCP protocols.
+This pattern demonstrates how to proxy requests to Amazon Bedrock AgentCore Runtime through CloudFront with OAuth 2.0 authentication, supporting A2A, HTTP, and MCP protocols of the [AgentCore Runtime service contract](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-service-contract.html).

 Benefits of using CloudFront in front of AgentCore Runtime:
 - Global edge caching and low-latency access